 Multiple organizations such as FEMA, the CDC, and the American Red Cross have advised American’s to prepare a 72 hour kit.
 These kits, often called bug out bags, should contain everything you need to survive for 3 days without resupply.
 There are plenty of ready made bug out bags you can buy, but many people, us included, think it’s better to build your own so you know exactly what you have and how to use it.
-Today we’ll be covering the basics of bug out bag gear and helping you put together a comprehensive bug out bag contents list so you and your family can survive in the event of an emergency.
+Today we’ll be covering the basics of bug out bag contents and helping you put together a comprehensive bug out bag gear list so you and your family can survive in the event of an emergency.

 Bug Out Bag Gear List